mloporchio/MultiTokenAnalysis/README.md

 Graphs are imported and managed using the igraph and WebGraph libraries.
 For the analysis, we adopt a **Weighted Token Transfer Graph (WTTG)**, namely a weighted directed graph where:
 - each node represents an Ethereum address;
 - each edge (u, v) represents all transfers from address u to address v.
 - each edge is labeled with:
     - the total number of transfers;
-        - the number of unique tokens transferred;
+    - the number of unique tokens transferred.